GOP's last-ditch effort to repeal Obamacare faces big uncertainty

 An analysis of state-by-state health care funding shows that under Graham-Cassidy, Alaska would get 4 percent more funding than under current heath care levels to implement a health care system.
 It would still lose money, however, from an end to the Medicaid expansion.
 The state estimates that it would lose $100 million.

-The Association of Health Insurance Plans and Blue Cross Blue Shield pre-released their testimony for the hearing stating that they can't support Graham-Cassidy.
+The Association of Health Insurance Plans and Blue Cross Blue Shield released their prepared testimony before the hearing stating that they can't support Graham-Cassidy.

 Marilee Adanski-Smith traveled to D.C. from Wisconsin on Saturday to attend the hearing.
 She was born without arms and legs and relies on Medicaid.

 “We’re here to save Medicaid.
-Our lives depend on Medicaid,” the small business owner said.
-She’s fearful that the legislation will take away Medicaid recipients ability to live at home and force people into nursing homes.
+Our lives depend on Medicaid,” she said, adding that she’s fearful that the legislation will take away Medicaid recipients' ability to live at home and force people into nursing homes.

-“People are going to die in nursing homes if people don’t have the community and home based services they need,” she added.
+“People are going to die in nursing homes if people don’t have the community and home-based services they need,” Adanski-Smith, a small-business owner, added.

-It's still unclear, however, whether the legislation will be brought to the floor for a vote this week before the deadline of Saturday when the legislation that allows it to pass with a simple majority expires.
+It's still unclear, however, whether the legislation will be brought to the floor for a vote this week before Saturday.
 Because no Democrats are expected to vote for the bill, Republicans need 50 of their 52 members to vote for it.

 In an attempt to appeal to conservatives, including Paul, Sens.
 Mike Lee, R-Utah, and Ted Cruz, R-Texas, the bill would loosen insurance regulations more than the previous version.
 While it says insurance companies must cover people with pre-existing conditions, it wouldn't limit the cost.
 It would also make it easier for states to stop ensuring that older people aren't charged more than younger people or that essential health benefits like maternity care and hospitalization are covered.